 About Innessa Melamed Huot

-Innessa Huot is a Senior Associate in Faruqi & Faruqi’s New York office and focuses her practice on employment law and wage and hour class action litigation.
+Innessa Huot is a Partner at Faruqi & Faruqi’s New York office and focuses her practice on employment law and wage and hour class action litigation.